marcomali/v2v-sandbox/README.md

 * --send-cam 				           [bool] enable vehicles to send CAM
 * --asn                        [bool] if true, CAMs and DENMs are encoded and decoded using ASN.1
 * --cam-intertime              [double] CAM dissemination intertime

+**IMPORTANT**
+Sometimes it may happen that in build phase you have some "Warning threated as error".
+To remove that, configure the project using:

+`CXXFLAGS="-Wall" ./waf configure --build-profile=optimized --enable-examples --enable-tests --enable-sudo`

+and then build again